authelia/authelia/docs/content/en/integration/openid-connect/uptime-kuma/index.md

 ### Authelia

-The following YAML configuration is an example __Authelia__ [client configuration](../../../configuration/identity-providers/openid-connect/clients.md) for use with [Uptime-Kuma] which will operate with the above example:
+The following YAML configuration is an example __Authelia__ [client configuration](../../../configuration/identity-providers/openid-connect/clients.md) for use with [Uptime Kuma] which will operate with the above example:

 ```yaml